leonardoalt/cav_2022_artifact/README.md

 The last lines of each of the log files should show how many benchmarks there were, and on how many benchmarks each of the solver was considered a winner.

-The script below merges all the results from the different categories into a single table:
+The script below merges all the results from the different categories into Table 5:

 ```
 $ ./docker_solcmc_regression_merge
 ```

+## Errata

+A few categories have wrong benchmarks

+TODO

+# Usage Beyond the Paper

+TODO

 # Installation Outside the Docker Image